TheCashbara/CapyCoin/README.md

 # CapyCoin GitHub Repository README

 Welcome to the official GitHub repository for CapyCoin, the premier memecoin of Capy Hills!
-This is where sophistication meets the blockchain, offering a unique experience in the crypto space that's as luxurious as it is innovative.
 Dive into the world where capybaras live the high life, and join us in making crypto history.